 Supercomputers, able to respond to about 100 million instructions per second, will soon be capable of executing 1,000 million instructions per second, rising to 20,000 million in the next decade.
-Such extreme speeds derive from the rapidly developing technology for raising the densities-and hence the speed-of integrated circuit chips; they also derive from new architectures which often embody, in a limited way, parallel or concurrent computations.
+Such extreme speeds derive from the rapidly developing technology for raising the densities-and hence the speed -of the be original typesetting files.
+Page breaks are true to the original; line lengths, word breaks, heading styles, and other typesetting-specific formatting, however, cannot retained, and some typographic errors may have been accidentally inserted.
+Please use the print version of this publication as the authoritative version for attribution files created from the original paper book, not from from XML About this PDF file: This new digital representation of the original work has been recomposed integrated circuit chips; they also derive from new architectures which often embody, in a limited way, parallel or concurrent computations.